The Challenges and Prospects of Insurance Industry in Nepal

 Not only this, since the earthquake of 2015, Shikhar Insurance has increased its number of branches from 29 to 85.
 It had the highest catastrophic cover of 200 crores, and the loss amounted to be fairly insignificant.
 The catastrophic cover has been increased to 800 crores now.

 Factors that have caused growth in the insurance market

 The Nepali insurance market has always been a forced market.
-Insurance first started out with Nepal insurance company, and soon, there was set a regulatory requirement to take insurance, and people were obliged to buy insurance.
+Insurance first started out with Nepal insurance companies, and soon, there was a regulatory requirement to take insurance, and people were obliged to buy insurance.
 After that, the insurgency became a fear factor in the peoples’ minds, and caused them to get more and more interested in buying insurance.
 Later, road accidents became very common and the finance minister applied a compulsory insurance rule.

-Another growth inducing factor for the insurance market, was when 4 years ago, the government announced an agricultural insurance.
+Another growth inducing factor for the insurance market, was when 4 years ago, the government announced agricultural insurance.
 The insurance agencies weren’t too keen on this type of insurance since the cost was high, and so they divided the country into 17 segments, and operated a lottery system to decide which company would cover the agricultural sector of which area.
 Shikhar Insurance ended up with Makwanpur, Chitwan, Dhading, Nuwakot, and Rasuwa.
 This wasn’t a great source of profit for them, but it did create a confidence in the country about insurance, and how it can actually come to use.
 People started looking into insuring their property, vehicles, and so on.

 Opportunities in the insurance market